 Types of Bud to Blossom Postpartum Doula Services:

-**Time frames listed below are just to give a general idea of when each type of doula could arrive but these times are not required.
-The shift times are completely customizable to the family.
 To maximize your postpartum doula benefits, a minimum 4 hour day shift and 9 hour night shift is suggested.
-Day shifts range from 4 - 12 hours and night shifts range from 9-12 hours depending on the family's needs.**
+Day shifts range from 4 - 12 hours and night shifts range from 9 - 12 hours depending on the family's needs.**

 5/6:00am arrival (4 to 6 hour shift):